-Booking, travelling and photography
+Booking, traveling, and photography

 Drafting, proof-reading and SEO

 Back home, I start drafting my post – this is normally a complete brain dump of everything I want to say on the topic.
-And I can do all at once or over a couple of writing sessions
+And I can do all at once or over a couple of writing sessions.

-Now I am getting happier with the copy, it’s time to start formatting my post.
+Once I’m happier with the copy, it’s time to start formatting my post.
 Putting headers in, bold and italics to help certain points stand out and make it easier for you readers.
 Maybe a few sections with bullet points or numbers to help the reader again.

 My carefully edited photos come next.
 But not until after I have resized and compressed them so that the files don’t blow up my website and cause it to run at the speed of a snail.
 I download the majority of my photos on Flickr and upload from there.
-This means I keep high quality photos without overloading my site.
+This means I keep high-quality photos without overloading my site.
 Another thing I quickly learned in the early stages of blogging!

 Are you getting tired?
 I’m not finished yet!